jedrichards/portfolio/README.md

 - Restify does not provide any session management or authentication so I rolled my own custom middleware for this.
 The [node.bcrypt.js](https://github.com/ncb000gt/node.bcrypt.js) crypto library is used to hash and salt user details in the database.
 - Client session data is stored in the database.
 Session ids are passed to the client as a HTTP-only cookie and clients are fingerprinted via a salted hash of their IP and user agent string to provide a basic level of protection against session hijacking.
 - Clients wishing to authenticate and access full REST API functionality (`POST`, `PUT` and `DELETE` actions for example) must authenticate by including a Base64 hash of their username and password in their request's `Authorization`.
+- Aggregation and cachine of personal social data from a variety of 3rd party APIs.

 ### Client and CMS

 The portfolio client site and CMS are served normally via Apache.
 The client has the following features:

 - A good separation of concerns is achieved by keeping the client and backend code bases distinct.
-- Seamless integration with the REST API via Backbone models.
+- Seamless integration with the REST API via [Backbone](http://backbonejs.org) models.
 - `Backbone.sync` and `$.ajaxTransport` functions extended to support CORS.
 - Highly modular code structure achieved via [RequireJS](http://requirejs.org).
-- Mustache based templates for all UI elements stored as seperate files and pulled in via RequireJS's `text!` feature.
+- Mustache based templates for all UI elements stored as seperate files and pulled in at runtime RequireJS's `text!` feature.
 - [Twitter Bootstrap](http://twitter.github.com/bootstrap/) used to rapidly build out the CMS UI.
 - The JavaScript web apps that comprise the portfolio client site and CMS, while served from two different URLs, are able to share a code base enabling the reuse and sharing of model and database code.
 - A [SMACSS](https://smacss.com) approach used for the portfolio CSS, all written in [SCSS](http://sass-lang.com).